 - Pediatric, fetal and obstetrical anesthesiologists: doctors who specialize in pain management, maternal and fetal safety and other techniques to make fetal surgery and birth as safe, comfortable and stress-free as possible for moms and their babies

-- High-risk obstetrical nurses: nurses with extensive experience in and exclusively focus on taking care of moms expecting an infant requiring immediate intervention
+- High-risk obstetrical nurses: nurses with vast experience in caring for parents expecting an infant requiring immediate care

 - A dedicated operating room and fetal nursing team: specialized equipment and care teams just for moms with a prenatal diagnosis

 - Fetal and pediatric cardiologists: subspecialist doctors who care for babies with heart conditions before and after birth

 - Neonatology specialists: Neonatologists, nurses, nurse practitioners, lactation specialists, psychologists, therapists and technicians are among our team of experts who specialize in caring for newborns with complex medical conditions.

 - Psychologists and social workers: psychologists, psychiatrists, social workers and other mental health specialists with expertise in supporting you through a high-risk pregnancy

 - Pediatric subspecialists: doctors, nurses and other staff with extensive training and experience in particular medical areas such as breathing, neurology, orthopedics, urology and many others

 Fetal diagnostic testing

 Before treatment begins, our team uses in-depth fetal diagnostics to address any concerns you or referring providers may have.
 Based on you and your baby’s specific needs, our fetal specialists will work together to choose the correct diagnostic tests and schedule consultations with specialists in other areas when necessary.